-they also touch upon the delicate social issues and address urban planning and research, by asking questions (such as who owns the city, who creates the city, what is the good city) and producing the documentation on what is achievable based on their urban interventions in developed cities (?).
+they also touch upon delicate social issues and address urban planning and research, by asking questions (such as who owns the city, who creates the city, what is a good city) and producing the documentation on what is achievable based on their urban interventions in developed cities (?).
 By promoting practice-led urban research, these institutions also foster their influence on various local contexts around the world.
-While creative economy is an important source of income in Germany (?), it is also the product for exportation
+While the creative economy is an important source of income in Germany (?), it is also a product for exportation

 through such initiatives.
 18

-Contextual resources in Savamala were recognized and used by these civil and creative agents, but it must be clear that the ideas and organizational initiative did not come from ground up.
-The torrent of cultural and participatory activities was instigated from outside, even though they were seen as an asset for economic upgrading and local recovery (?).
+Contextual resources in Savamala were recognized and used by these civil and creative agents, but it must be clear that the ideas and organisational initiative did not come from the ground up.
+The torrent of cultural and participatory activities was instigated from the outside, even though they were seen as an asset for economic upgrading and local recovery (?).

-The consequences of civil-oriented catalysis of Savamala contextual capital under the watchful eye of international cultural organizations and actors, formed in Savamala what everywhere else in the world is creative sector and urban creative hub: co-working spaces, initiatives of local cooperation (crowdsourcing of activities, open sourcing for vacant self- organized spaces and industrial lots, creative commons, vacant industrial lots), and visibility at the city, national and international scene.
+The consequences of civil-oriented catalysis of the Savamala contextual capital under the watchful eye of international cultural organisations and actors, formed in Savamala what everywhere else in the world is a creative sector and urban creative hub: co-working spaces, initiatives of local cooperation (crowdsourcing of activities, open sourcing for vacant self- organized spaces and industrial lots, creative commons, vacant industrial lots), and visibility at the city, national and international scenes.

-According to the experiences from the developed cities, this might be the long awaited impulse for the diversification of social power structure and cultural development (Workshop 1).
+According to the experiences of the developed cities, this might be the long awaited impulse for the diversification of the social power structure and cultural development (Workshop 1).
 Furthermore, following the nature of these agents, the researcher apprehended that the cultural and artistic activities in Savamala do not belong to the national cultural and artistic frameworks and programmes.
 Having said that, most of them relate to the NGO sector or they acquire or occupy publicly owned spaces which they use for these activities.
 MKM and KM8 are municipal spaces shared with different NGOs and offered for multiple projects/activities/events by different actors.

 The majority of these agents aspire to have a consulting role on a wide range of urban issues, culture, art and education or to implement a range of ideas/solutions/interventions at an urban or social level.
 In the Serbian context, they aim to provide an alternative body for catalysing available human resources and translating global knowledge into the local context of Savamala and Belgrade.
 All bottom-up agents that have an active approach to the urban environment (through projects, activities and events) also direct their initiatives toward solving urban conflicts.
 However, those that include profit converge more to social practices that maintain the current urban order.
 Consequently, these agents refer to their

-18In different countries around the world, through similar activities Goethe institute also introduce German scientific and creative actors (universitites, collectives, NGOs, freelance individuals and small enterprises) into new markets (?).
+18In different countries around the world, through similar activities, the Goethe Institute also introduces German scientific and creative actors (universities, collectives, NGOs, freelance individuals and small enterprises) into new markets (?).

 contextual preferences, and they organise and engage in networks at local or superior levels, in this way influencing the state of the urban environment in Savamala.